EmilioNegron/MyUFCEventsRecap/README.md

 * How to load cached data using a repository.
 * Use Workmanger Worker to update list of available events, using Constraints to monitor Network availability, as well as device battery charging, and set to execute during device idleness at once a day intervals.
 * Navigation Destinations

-NOTE: I used an online tool called "My Json Server" ==>  "https://my-json-server.typicode.com/" to set up a Fake Online REST server for use in my app.
-You can find my "db.json" file entries at: https://github.com/EmilioNegron/demo

 Thanks for reading!!